tvoirand/sort_photos/readme.txt

-Sorts mobile photos per date.

-Works with Python 3 on Mac
+A script that I use to sort my mobile photos.

-Version 0.3 of the 20190901
+Version 0.4 of the 20191008

 added in this version:
--added main function
--added output directory creation
--improved files paths handling

-parameters:
--input      input directory
--output     output directory
--time       add image creation time (optional)
+-added use of exifread package
+-some refactoring